tommie/traefik-forward-auth/README.md

-  --lifetime=                                           Lifetime in seconds (default: 43200) [$LIFETIME] --url-path=                                           Callback URL Path (default: /_oauth) [$URL_PATH] --secret=                                             Secret used for signing (required) [$SECRET] --whitelist=                                          Only allow given email addresses, can be set multiple times [$WHITELIST]
+  --lifetime=                                           Lifetime in seconds (default: 43200) [$LIFETIME] --url-path=                                           Callback URL Path (default: /_oauth) [$URL_PATH] --secret=                                             Secret used for signing (required) [$SECRET] --whitelist=                                          Only allow given email addresses, can be set multiple times.
+Entries may be "email:username" to map emails to custom usernames [$WHITELIST]
   --rule.<name>.<param>=                                Rule definitions, param can be: "action", "rule" or "provider"

 Google Provider: